| Interface as the Key Category of Computer

 convention for operating a computer, and a cultural language in

+their own right.
 Cinema, the printed word and human-computer interface: each of

 these traditions has developed its own unique ways of how information